Electrolytes during pregnancy are more important than you might think.

-Did you know that when you are pregnant, you lose more electrolytes than any other time in your life?
+Did you know that when you are pregnant, you lose more electrolytes than at any other time in your life?

-As every pregnant woman knows, you are peeing all the time!
+Why could that be?
+As every pregnant woman knows, you’re peeing all the time!

 Therefore you’re losing electrolytes at an increased rate.
 Your baby is also depleting them too.

 What many people do not realise is water alone is not enough to hydrate you.

 You need electrolytes to properly hydrate and carry fluids around your body properly.
 Being pregnant is no exception, and in some cases, even more important.

-Signs you need electrolytes are:
+Signs you need to take electrolytes during pregnancy are:

 If you’re still thirsty after drinking lots of fluid, you may need more electrolytes.
 Please be careful this is not a sign of diabetes either – check in with your health care provider.

 While this is fairly normal in pregnancy, it’s also due to fluid not being transported properly, which is what electrolytes help with.

 Even with adequate fibre, you are still not moving your bowels properly.
 This could be from lack of electrolytes and fluid imbalance.

-#4: Headaches.
 Many headaches people experience are actually from being dehydrated.
 Electrolytes will ensure adequate hydration.

 Electrolytes and magnesium can help regulate blood pressure.

 There are so many other conditions that could mean that you need to top up your electrolytes.

 Please only use Hydrolyte or a proper sports electrolyte, such as the one we use called Endura.
 While coconut water does contain electrolytes, it is not a complete electrolyte in its function, so don’t get tricked into thinking it’s a proper electrolyte.
 You need quality electrolytes during pregnancy – your body will notice the difference.